RicardoAzuul/code-institute-ms4-fullstack/README.md

 - newsletter functionality, where visitors can sign up for the newsletter.
 - giving customers the ability to choose the size of an item, where applicable
 - related products functionality, showing related products when looking at product details
+- subscriptions: giving registered users the option to sign up for, change and end their subscriptions
+- the subscriber section, where subscribed users get access to exercises, nutrition plans and the community

 ---

 ## Technologies Used
 <!-- TODO: Technologies Used  -->
 - [HTML5](https://en.wikipedia.org/wiki/HTML5): provides the content and structure of the site.
 - [CSS3](https://en.wikipedia.org/wiki/CSS3): provides the formatting, layout and styling of the site.
 - [Bootstrap](https://getbootstrap.com/): provides a popular CSS framework with many custom elements to quickly bootstrap a site.
 I've used Bootstrap 4.6.